Millennium Alliance for Humanity and the Biosphere: History

 At the beginning of the 21st century when the MAHB was born, it was known as the Millennium Assessment of Human Behavior, making the point that it was following the Millennium Ecosystem Assessment (MEA) but focusing on human behavior and collective actions leading to global collapse.
 But that name led to considerable confusion, especially because another global behavioral assessment was underway, and because MAHB activities range from research related to how behavioral, cultural, and institutional change toward a sustainable path can be accomplished to generating fora to discuss and illuminate that path.

 Thus it was decided to retain the well-known acronym and re-focus the name to a more accurate description: the Millennium Alliance for Humanity and the Biosphere.

-In April 2014 a chapter detailing the MAHB's scientific approach and research agenda for sustainability was included in the book Understanding Society and Natural Resources: Forging new strands of integration across the social sciences (ed.
-Michael J. Manfredo, Jerry J. Vaske, Andreas Techkemmer, and Esther A. Duke, Springer).
-The chapter, "Millenniuam Alliance for Humanity and the Biosphere (MAHB): Integrating Social Science and the Humanities into Solving sustainability Challenges", was co-authored by Ilan Kelman, Eugene A. Rosa, Tom R. Burns, Paul Ehrlich, Joan M. Diamond, Nora Machado, Donald Kennedy, and Lennart Olsson.
+In April 2014 a chapter detailing the MAHB's scientific approach and research agenda for sustainability was included in the book Understanding Society and Natural Resources.
+The chapter was co-authored by Ilan Kelman, Eugene A. Rosa, Tom R. Burns, Paul Ehrlich, Joan M. Diamond, Nora Machado, Donald Kennedy, and Lennart Olsson.